 Tips on Staying Active for Elderly People

-Wear lightweight, loose-fitting clothing in light colors, hats, sunglasses and sunscreen.
+Wear lightweight, loose-fitting clothing in light colors, hats, sunglasses, and sunscreen.

-Arrange for someone to escort you when walking, exercising or sitting outdoors.
+Arrange for someone to escort you when walking, exercising, or sitting outdoors.

 If your mobility is more limited, try sitting on a porch or patio.
-Or just open a window.
+Or open a window.
 The air will freshen your home.

 When going out, take along a bottle of chilled water.

-Drink plenty of fluids throughout the day.
-Dilute juices to avoid too much sugar.
+Drink plenty of fluids throughout the day—dilute juices to avoid too much sugar.

-Avoid drinking too many caffeinated beverages which can deplete your body of fluids.
+Avoid drinking too many caffeinated beverages, which can deplete your body of fluids.

 How to Get Elder People Walking